(This page revised June 14, 2022)

 The next special tool is a probe.
 This is merely a 6" (152 mm) length of " (2.4 mm) brass rod with one end ground and carefully polished to a hemispherical shape.
 The following illustration shows the “business end” of my probe (with a Vacumatic diaphragm to give you a sense of its size).

 The Ink-Vue filler uses a rubber washer to seal the filler into the barrel; this is what you need the plunger head gasket rubber for.
 The best way to make the center hole in this washer is to use a commercial Size 0 (5/64", 2 mm) leather punch.
-If you aren’t ready to invest in a set of leather punches, you can make the a quick-and-dirty punch by grinding or filing the end of a short length of 3/32" (2.4 mm) brass tubing as shown in the photo below and using the tubing as a punch.
+If you aren’t ready to invest in a set of leather punches, you can make a quick-and-dirty punch by grinding or filing the end of a short length of 3/32" (2.4 mm) brass tubing as shown in the photo below and using the tubing as a punch.
 (Please note that the example punch illustrated below was made from larger tubing than specified here.)
 The outer diameter of the washer should provide a reasonably snug, but not tight, fit into the well at the back of the barrel.
 This is not a critical dimension, but try to avoid a sloppy nip here, nip there approach.

 (The disadvantage of making your own punch in this way is that brass tubing is relatively soft, and you will probably have to make another punch for the next Ink-Vue you restore.)